Shoplifters/gamepicker/README.md

 ## Build

 Install make and SBCL for your system.
 Then simply run `make` in the `gamepicker` directory and you should be off to the races!

+## Common Errors

+If the executable or build process fails and complains about `libssl` or something similar, it means you need to install a version of openssl for your system and add it to your path.